JAlcocerT/JAlcocerT/content/blog/dev-gitlab.md

 title: "How to Setup Gitlab"
 date: 2023-12-30T23:20:21+01:00
 draft: false
-tags: ["Dev"]
+tags: ["Dev","Git 101"]
-summary: 'How to use Gitlab for development'
+description: 'How to use Gitlab for development'
 url: 'how-to-use-gitlab'
 ---